Sexy Tanaka-san: Reception

 The series won the grand prize at the 9th An An Manga Award in 2018.
 The series was ranked sixteenth in Takarajimasha's Kono Manga ga Sugoi!
 2022 list of best manga for female readers.
 The series was ranked ninth at the 1st "Late Night Manga Award" hosted by Bungeishunjū's Crea magazine.

 The series has over 1 million copies in circulation as of August 2023.

+For the live-action television drama adaptation, it was the 5th most viewed program on TVer between October and December of 2023, with 20,510,000 view counts.
+At the 118th The Television Drama Academy Awards, Haruka Kinami won Best Actress, Meru Nukumi won Best Supporting Actress, and Katsuya Maiguma won Best Supporting Actor.